redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/add-binding.md

 ---

 ## Description
 The `odo add binding` command adds a link between an Operator-backed service and a component. odo uses the [Service Binding Operator](https://github.com/redhat-developer/service-binding-operator/) to create this link.

-Running this command will modify the Devfile, and once pushed (using `odo dev`) to the cluster, it creates an instance of the `ServiceBinding` resource.
+Running this command from a directory containing a Devfile will modify the Devfile, and once pushed (using `odo dev`) to the cluster, it creates an instance of the `ServiceBinding` resource.

+Running this command from a directory without a Devfile in the interactive mode will perform one or several operations, depending on your choice:
+- display the YAML definition of the Service binding in the output,
+- save the YAML definition of the ServiceBinding on a file,
+- create an instance of the ServiceBinding resource on the cluster.

+In non-interactive mode from a directory without a Devfile, the only possible operation is to display the YAML definition of the Service binding in the output.

 Currently, it only allows connecting to the Operator-backed services which support binding via the Service Binding Operator.
 To know about the Operators supported by the Service Binding Operator, read its [README](https://github.com/redhat-developer/service-binding-operator#known-bindable-operators).